Tucared/data-exploration-docker/README.md

 ### Using `psql` CLI

-To connect to database from your machine, not from the container, use following command
+To connect to database from your machine using `psql` (needs to be installed), not from the container, use following command:
 ```shell
 make psql-connect-source-db
 ```